Graham believes that from whom much has been given, much is expected.

 Catholic Social Services

-Graham has been a member of the Catholic Social Services Sign of Hope Campaign Cabinet for decades.
+Graham is currently a board member of Catholic Social Services, as well as a long-time member of the Catholic Social Services Sign of Hope Campaign Cabinet.
 He is inspired by the magnificent work of Catholic Social Services in Northern Alberta, a low-key, humble and efficient social services agency.
-Founded in 1961, Catholic Social Services now offers over 150 social programs, assists over 65,000 clients annually, has a staff of over 1,000, a volunteer base of about 1,200 and a budget of over $60 million.
+Founded in 1961, Catholic Social Services now offers over 150 social programs, assists over 65,000 clients annually, has a staff of over 1,000, a volunteer base of about 1,200 and a budget of $97 million.

 The non-profit agency is extensively contracted by the Alberta government to fulfil the government's obligation to the less fortunate among us.

-Graham is the founder and spokesperson for the Edmonton Sun's Adopt-A-Teen Christmas gift program for teens from disadvantaged families.
+Graham was the founder, past spokesperson, and chair of the Edmonton Sun's Adopt-A-Teen Christmas gift program for teens from disadvantaged families.
 Using funds raised from the community, Adopt-A-Teen purchases $50 Walmart gift cards for teens in all low-income families registered for Christmas assistance with either the Edmonton Christmas Bureau or the Salvation Army.

-In 2011, 8,200 teens were able to enjoy Christmas, thanks to the $410,000 raised in Adopt-A-Teen's Christmas campaign.
+In 2017, some 8,000 teens were able to enjoy Christmas, thanks to the funds raised in Adopt-A-Teen's Christmas campaign.
 As a Christmas project administered by the Christmas Bureau, Adopt-A-Teen has next to no overhead.

 The ATCO / Edmonton Sun Christmas Charity Auction

 Graham was the founder and long-time producer of the ATCO/Edmonton Sun Christmas Charity Auction.
-The largest silent auction of its kind in Canada solicits donations, and then over three days in the Edmonton Sun in October, puts up some 300 auction packages for auction online.
-The auction raises $250,000 to $350,000, split between four charities: The United Way of the Capital Region, The Edmonton Christmas Bureau, Catholic Social Services and the Stollery Children's Hospital.
+The largest silent auction of its kind in Canada solicited donations, and then over three days in the Edmonton Sun in late October, put up some 300 auction packages donations for auction online.
+The auction raised from $100,000 to $350,000 per year, split between four charities: The United Way of the Capital Region, The Edmonton Christmas Bureau, Catholic Social Services and Adopt-A-Teen.
+It was last held in October, 2018.